ydb-platform/ydb/ydb/docs/en/core/devops/manual/system-views.md

+# Cluster system views

+To enable internal introspection of the cluster state, the user can make queries to special system views.
+These tables are accessible from the cluster's root directory and use the `.sys` system path prefix.

+Cloud database users usually don't have access to cluster system tables, as cluster support and timely diagnostics are the prerogatives of the cloud team.

+Hereinafter, in the descriptions of available fields, the **Key** column contains the corresponding table's primary key field index.

+{% note info %}

+There are also similar system views describing what's happening inside a given database, they are covered in a [separate article for DBAs](../../dba/system-views.md).

+{% endnote %}

 ## Distributed Storage

 Information about the operation of distributed storage is contained in several interconnected tables, each of which is responsible for describing its entity, such as: